-I don’t know why but Unity game engine team likes to change names of classes and their methods pretty often in new Unity versions.
-Even if those classes and methods do exactly the same as before, in new Unity version they may have a new more beautiful name so the old name becomes obsolete.
+I don’t know why, but Unity game engine team likes to change names of classes and their methods pretty often in new Unity versions.
+Even if those classes and methods do exactly the same as before, in the new Unity version they may have a new more beautiful name, so the old name becomes obsolete.
 This is a real problem if you use assets from Unity Asset Store because publishers often do not care about those obsolete warnings at all.
 So we need to find a way to avoid them and pay our attention to more important warning messages.

 We can’t disable obsolete warnings in Unity game engine editor directly because there is no such option for that.
-However there is a simple trick how you can do it by adding a small text file to your PROJECT_NAME/Assets directory.
+However, there is a simple trick how you can do it by adding a small text file to your PROJECT_NAME/Assets directory.
 Just open any text editor you like and create a new file with just two lines:

 0612 code is for simple obsolete attributes like this ->>> more info.